Filter bubble

 In 2011, author and internet activist Eli Pariser coined the term filter bubble to describe this effect.
 Pariser noted that two users who performed Google searches for BP—a reference to British Petroleum—received two different sets of results.
 One received information on investment opportunities with the company.
 The other got a list of news stories about a catastrophic oil spill in the Gulf of Mexico in 2010.

-As of 2017, researchers have found that a growing number of people are getting their news online.
+Researchers have found that a growing number of people are getting their news online.
 Many young people rely on social media sites as their primary source of news.
 As a result, news that is sorted by a social media algorithm may create an echo chamber in which one side of an issue is constantly repeated.
-Over time, a user may perceive his or her filter bubble as reality.
+Over time, a user may perceive their filter bubble as reality.

 For example, during the 2016 US presidential election, many supporters of Democratic candidate Hillary Clinton were shocked and angry when Republican candidate Donald Trump was elected president.
 For months before Election Day, their news feeds and search results displayed mostly positive stories about Clinton and negative news about Trump.
 Many were unaware that Trump had gained significant support and had an enthusiastic online following.